mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ### Gaps in existing research / Contribution to knowledge of this thesis

+While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
+New software tools to make games which offer new pedagogical possibilities emerge regularly.
+Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.

 Sharing practice for researchers and practitioners is complicated.
 The results are often too abstract to be useful or easily understood by practitioners or too concrete to replicate.
 Notable exceptions include design pattern collections and design heuristics like that of Brennan and Silverman [@resnick_reflections_2005]